scramjetorg/scramjet-core/docs/data-stream.md

 ### dataStream.while(func) ↺
 Reads the stream while the function outcome is truthy.

-Stops reading and emits end as soon as it ends.
+Stops reading and emits end as soon as it finds the first chunk that evaluates to false.
+If you're processing a file until a certain point or you just need to confirm existence of some data, you can use it to end the stream before reaching end.

+Keep in mind that whatever you piped to the stream will still need to be handled.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**